-- a) How does your institution ensure that the same academic standards and requirements are applied to the program on campus and through distance learning?
-If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences. - The curriculum for the distance education program is the same as the campus-based version.
-The courses have the same template/syllabi, instructors, and requirements, except where particular assignments need to be adjusted for the format.
-Typically, instructors for this program have routinely taught the same courses in person. - b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?
+a) How does your institution ensure that the same academic standards and requirements are applied to the program on campus and through distance learning?
+If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences.

+The curriculum is the same as in person.
+Faculty have worked with professionals to transition the courses to online formats.
+Learning outcomes and expectations are the same.
+Lectures will be given through Zoom instead of in person.

+b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?